moldyn/dcTMD/docs/getting_started.md

 ## Introduction
-This python package aids with the analysis of targeted molecular dynamics (TMD) trajectories according to   dissipation-corrected TMD method.
+This python package aids with the analysis of targeted molecular dynamics (TMD) trajectories according to the dissipation-corrected TMD method.
 TMD simulations enforce rare unbinding events of ligands from proteins via a constraint pulling bias.
 With dcTMD, free energy profiles and friction factors are estimated along the unbinding coordinate.
 For a methodological overview, see our [article](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835)

 ## Disclaimer